 By Kate Butler @butler2

-Here’s the first article in Kate Butler’s new series Temporary Venues, exploring the Fredericton all-ages scene between 1997-2006.
+Here’s the second article in Kate Butler’s series Temporary Venues, exploring the Fredericton all-ages scene between 1997-2006.

 Tanya Duffy was not only a huge supporter of the all ages scene, she also had a hand in cultivating it by organizing all-ages shows along with her pal and fellow show-goer Chris Jackson, under the name Deleted Scene.

 Following an all too familiar story, Duffy and Jackson’s partnership grew simply out of need.
 After numerous city venues had shut their doors to younger audiences following damage to property by a careless few, these two would-be promoters began building new relationships with venue owners and landlords and inadvertently began writing the next chapter in Fredericton all-ages culture.

 “We started organizing shows mostly because we wanted to see live music and thought it was unfair that the punk scene had a bad rep,” said Duffy.
 “Things evolved quite quickly and we started getting calls from all over the country from bands like Moneen, Choke and Alexisonfire, who were all heading through.”